This section contains some tutorials that I have written which cover various aspects of applied mathematics.

 This tutorial discusses some of the numerical aspects of practical harmonic analysis.
 Topics include historical background, Fourier series and integral approximations, convergence improvement, differentiation of Fourier series and Sigma Factors, Chebyshev polynomial approximations, the Tau method, Fast Fourier Transforms, and Fast Sine or Cosine transforms.

 Numerical Linear Algebra (PDF)

 This tutorial describes many of the standard numerical methods used in Linear Algebra.
-Topics include Gaussian Elimination, LU and QR factorizations, The Singular Value Decomposition, eigenvalues and eigenvectors via the QR Method with shifts or the Divide-and-Conquer method, and the Conjugate Gradient and Lanczos iterative methods.
+Topics include Gaussian Elimination, LU and QR factorizations, the Singular Value Decomposition, eigenvalues and eigenvectors via the QR Method with shifts or the Divide-and-Conquer method, as well as the Conjugate Gradient and Lanczos iterative methods.